Precautions for the Young Female Athlete

 Determine the goals for your athlete

-The conditioning program for a female athlete will depend greatly upon her maturation rate.
-Therefore, this is crucial to consider when planning training.
+The conditioning program for a female athlete will depend greatly on her maturation rate (how quickly she matures).
 Maturation is not delayed or speeded up by training.
-Instead, maturation seems to be genetic in nature.
+Instead, maturation seems to be genetic (inherited) in nature.

-- Coordinated movement choices improve between 8 to 13 years
+- Coordinated movement choices improve between 8 and 13 years of age.

-- Reaction time has the majority of improvement between 8-10 years
+- Reaction time has the majority of improvement between 8 and 10 years of age.

-- Anaerobic (strength) increases beginning around 14-16 years (biological indicator for anaerobic training: maximum strength development usually occurs after peak velocity of growth in height)
+- Anaerobic (strength) increases beginning around 14-16 years of age (biological indicator for anaerobic training: maximum strength development usually occurs after peak velocity of growth in height).

-The bone mineral density that is lost while in the amenorrheic state cannot be gained again.
-The treatment for such circumstances is to maintain what bone is left and supplement the diet with vitamins and minerals to maintain the bone density.
+The bone mineral density that is lost while in the amenorrheic (no periods) state cannot be gained back.
+This means that the long-term changes that increase the risk of osteoporosis are irreversible.
+The treatment is to maintain what bone is left and supplement the diet with vitamins and minerals to preserve the bone density.

 Eating disorders and athletics

-There are three primary reasons why athletic involvement may affect eating disorders:
+There are 3 main reasons why athletic involvement may cause eating disorders:

 - People who are at risk for eating disorders are drawn to athletics.

-- Participation in sports, particularly those who push unhealthy body images such as swimming, gymnastics, and running, may cause an unhealthy body image to develop, which may eventually result in an eating disorder.
+- Participation in sports, especially those that push unhealthy body images such as swimming, gymnastics, and running, may cause an unhealthy body image to develop, which may eventually result in an eating disorder.

-- Sports may increase the cases of disordered eating because of the psychological suppression of hunger through exercise.
+- Sports may increase the likelihood of disordered eating because exercise can cause the psychological suppression of hunger.

 The role of hormones

-Hormones and changes in hormone levels can and will affect performance of a female athlete.
+Changes in hormone levels can and will affect a female athlete’s performance.
 Hormones affect the types of fuels that can be used (fats and carbohydrates), and how they can be used in the body.
-It is important to make yourself and your athlete aware of these changes and how they may alter her performance.
-It is also important to understand that not all females are the same, and different hormones may react in a unique way for each individual.
+It is important to make yourself and your athlete aware of these changes and how they may change her performance.
+It is also important to understand that not all females are the same, and that different hormones may react in a unique way for each individual.

 More importantly, an athlete should be able to recognize her own responses to various stages of her menstrual cycle.
-Formulating a training schedule that works with and around some of the changes associated with the menstrual cycle may be helpful.
-It should, however, only be used as a guide to determine optimal times during the cycle to optimize performance.
-Talk with a physician regarding the responses to exercise and hormones unique to a young female’s body.
+Formulating a training schedule that works with and around some of the changes in the menstrual cycle may be helpful.
+It should, however, only be used as a guide to determine the best times during the cycle to improve performance.
+Talk with a doctor about the responses to exercise and hormones that are unique to a young female's body.